prg-04/Music_Conference/README.md

 Clone this repository to your desired folder:

-    -Open your preferred IDE and open the terminal window.
+    - Open your preferred IDE and open the terminal window.
-    -Write the following command in the terminal: git clone followed by the URL of the repository you want to clone.
+    - Write the following command in the terminal: git clone followed by the URL of the repository you want to clone.
-    -Press Enter on your keyboard.
+    - Press Enter on your keyboard.
-    -Git will start cloning the repository into your selected folder.
+    - Git will start cloning the repository into your selected folder.

 After cloning the repository, navigate to the directory where it was cloned using the command: cd <folder-name>.
 In this case, the folder name is "EA_Music_Conference".
 This will give you access to the files needed to run the website.